AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-conditional-formatting-views.md

 filename: use-conditional-formatting-views
 product-area: reporting
 navigation-topic: reporting-elements
-title: Use conditional formatting in Views
+title: Use conditional formatting in views
 description: As you share your reports with other users in Adobe Workfront, consider customizing the View of the reports, to make certain information easier to read, or just stand out.
 ---

-# Use conditional formatting in Views
+# Use conditional formatting in views

 As you share your reports with other users in&nbsp;Adobe Workfront, consider customizing the View of the reports, to make certain information easier to read, or just stand out.